sirosenberg/SR_Test/README.md

 11-14 | blocks | block_numprov | block set 2

 ## Code used to create tilesets (as of 17Nov17)
-#### The remainder of the document tries to explain the process leading up to these commands and the choices made
+#### The remainder of the document, after the code below, tries to explain the process leading up to these commands and the choices made

 Note that at the end of the `tippecanoe` command, there's `2>&1 | tee filename.log` which redirects the output of `tippecanoe` from the standard error to standard out (`2>&1`), then splits the output to standard out and to a file (`| tee filename`) to preserve the run-time messages from `tippecanoe` about what tiles required additional reductions.